d3x0r/SACK/README.md

             - src
                 - sack
                     - sources to support deadstart.
-            - share (openAL)
+            - share/SACK (openAL)
-            - resources
-            - CMakePackage  - This file has all the defines of this directory setup in it.
+                - build/CMakePackage  - This file has all the defines of this directory setup in it.
-            - DefaultInstall.cmake - extra utility functions used to aid PRELOAD/Deadstart functionality.
+                - build/DefaultInstall.cmake - extra utility functions used to aid PRELOAD/Deadstart functionality.
+                - fonts
+                - conf - configuration for program modules using this
          - binary
             - bin
-            - include/lib/resources - overflow from intershell plugin used in binary projects
+            - include/lib/share - overflow from intershell plugin used in binary projects
          - dekwakre
             - bin
             - include